DPI-WE/rails-organizing-js-code/content.md

 [Importmaps](https://github.com/rails/importmap-rails) leverage modern browser capabilities to load JavaScript modules directly from the browser at runtime, without the need for compilation or bundling.
 (Just like how we include [Bootstrap](https://getbootstrap.com/) or [Font Awesome](https://fontawesome.com/) in our `<head>`.)

 - **Use Case**: Suited for simpler applications that require basic JavaScript functionality or want to follow Rails conventions more closely.
-- **How It Works**: Importmaps allow the browser to manage JavaScript modules at runtime,  loading them from a CDN (Content Deliver Network).
+- **How It Works**: Importmaps allow the browser to manage JavaScript modules at runtime,  loading them from a CDN (Content Delivery Network).
 This approach reduces server load and simplifies JavaScript management.
 - **Identifying Importmaps**: Look for the `importmap-rails` gem in the `Gemfile` and the presence of `config/importmap.rb` in the project.

 ### JavaScript and CSS Asset Pipeline